-The Geelong Cedar (male/senior) is engineered for lasting comfort, with abundant support and cushioning, is water resistant, slip resistant SRA and a great brown leather work shoe.
+The Geelong Cedar (male/senior) is engineered for lasting comfort with abundant support and cushioning, is water-resistant and a great brown leather work shoe.

 Benefit: Hardest wearing material enhancing the durability and longevity of the shoe.
 Excellent traction between the shoe and the ground.
 Non-marking.